Pdamian96/osuAPWorldPrivate/README.md

 ---

 ## Troubleshooting
+**It wont Generate**
+Make sure that the person generating has the .apworld you made the include_song list for

 **Picker returns empty**
 Filters not broad enough or allowlist too small.
 Increase Page by a lot, relax filters,